leinadalrus/inlaid-library/README.md

 ###### _The System-Daemon for an ecclesiastical benefice without cure of souls._

 - _A system-daemon for the Linux system._
-- _Being developed as an idea for a dynamic file-directory._
+- _Being developed as an idea for a dynamic file-directory (using containers)._
 - _Help containerize an x86_64 (i386/AMD) architecture._

 Between a server and its nodes, the daemon checks to see if the compressed files received are valid, verifying its integrity.